bloomberg/chromium.bb/native_client_sdk/src/doc/quick-start.rst

 #.
 Read the :doc:`Technical Overview <overview>` to understand what Native
    Client is, how a Native Client application is structured and to get a feel for what you need to do to port existing code.
 #.
-Play with some of the applications in the :doc:`Application Gallery
+Play with some of the applications in the `Application Gallery
-   <community/application-gallery>` to see what others have done so far.
+   <community/application-gallery>`_ to see what others have done so far.
 #.
 Go through the :doc:`Getting Started Tutorial <devguide/tutorial/tutorial-part1>`.
 The
    tutorial walks you through how to get Native Client set up for the first time and check for browser version compatibility.